Gross Domestic Product (GDP)

 Remember: Financial Investments Are Not Capital Investments

 Economists use the word investment differently from most people.
-People tend to think of investments as financial investments, such as the purchasing of stocks or bonds.
-However, in economics, investment refers to the purchase of capital stock, which is used to produce other goods or services.
-When you buy stock on a stock exchange, you are simply buying your shares from another investor.
-However, even if you bought shares in an IPO, only the amount of that money that is invested in capital stock would be considered an investment in the economic sense.
+People think of investments as financial investments, such as buying stocks or bonds.
+However, in economics, investment refers to the purchase of capital stock, used to produce other goods or services.
+Buying stock on a stock exchange is simply buying shares from another investor.
+However, even if buying shares in an IPO, only the amount invested in capital stock would be considered an investment in the economic sense.
 Much of the IPO money is used to pay founders and early investors, or to pay debt or operating expenses rather than to purchase capital stock.

-Most goods that consumers buy are considered a consumption good, but not always.
-Sometimes the distinction between consumption goods and investment goods is arbitrary, but there must be an official distinction between the 2 so that they are not double counted.
-For instance, economists classify buying a new car as the purchase of a consumption good, even though it leads to a demand for auto services in the future.
-On the other hand, paying to have a new house built is considered a capital investment, because a new house will lead to more demand for housing services, such as additions or repairs, cleaning, landscaping, and other services for houses.
-Buying an existing house, however, does not add to the residential capital stock, so it is not considered a capital investment, even if it turns out to be a wise financial investment.
+Most goods consumers buy are consumption goods, but not always.
+Sometimes the distinction between consumption goods and investment goods is arbitrary, but there must be an official distinction between them, to prevent double counting.
+For instance, economists classify buying a new car as purchasing a consumption good, even though it leads to a demand for auto services later.
+On the other hand, paying to have a new house built is considered a capital investment because a new house will lead to more demand for housing services, such as additions or repairs, cleaning, landscaping, and other services for houses.
+Buying an existing house does not add to the residential capital stock, so it is not considered a capital investment, even if it turns out to be a wise financial investment.

-Government purchases include goods and services that the government uses to provide public services and expenditures for social capital, such as for schools and highways.
+Government purchases include goods and services that the government uses to provide public services, and expenditures for social capital, such as for schools and highways.
 Government purchases include purchases made by all government entities, including federal, state, and local governments.
-However, it does not include transfer payments, such as the payment of Social Security or welfare benefits.
+However, it does not include transfer payments, such as paying Social Security or welfare benefits.

-When computing total expenditures, imported goods must be subtracted from purchases, since imported goods and services were not produced within the country.
+When computing total expenditures, imported goods must be subtracted from purchases since imported goods and services were not produced within the country.
 Exports, however, are included since they are produced within the country.
-However, they must be added as a separate item because they are purchased by foreigners and so would not be included in the other categories.
-Rather than subtracting imports and adding exports, government economists use net exports, which is simply equal to exports minus imports, which is often represented by the symbol X. Note that when the value of imports exceeds the value of exports, then net exports is negative, and is subtracted from the GDP.
+However, exports are a separate item because they are purchased by foreigners, which is not included in the other categories.
+Rather than subtracting imports and adding exports, government economists use net exports, equal to exports minus imports, which is often represented by the symbol X. Note that when the value of imports exceeds the value of exports, then net exports is negative and subtracted from the GDP.

 Net Exports (NX) = Exports − Imports